PhilipQuirke/SkyCombAnalystHelp/FlightLogs.md

 - Records the Yaw, Pitch and Roll of **both** the drone body and the camera.
 - Takes 30 thermal images / second

 This is a sample paragraph.
-Note the blank line in the middle:
+Note the blank line in the middle.Note the use of the "font" delimiters in the SRT:

 <code>
 1